News and announcements on the park and our work. Click the links below to stay updated on what's happening.

 Saturday August 12, 2017 - Richmond CA

-Thousands will gather at the Rosie the Riveter/WWII Home Front National Historical Park for the 3rd annual “Rosie Rally” and Home Front Festival.
+Thousands will gather at the Rosie the Riveter/WWII Home Front National Historical Park for the 3rd annual Home Front Festival and Rosie Rally.
 Participants will dress as the iconic Rosie the Riveter, a character from a Westinghouse poster recruiting women into the war effort during WWII.
 Join us as we defend (and break!) the Guinness World Record for "The Largest Gathering of People Dressed as a Rosie the Riveter.”
-This record was successfully claimed at the Park’s first Rosie Rally in 2015 and now stands at 2,229 Rosies- Help us to defend the title and make history (again!)
+This record now stands at 2,229 Rosies- Help us to honor real WWII "Rosies" and make history (again!)